mankenavenkatesh/JustShoot/README.md

-# ShootingSpots
+# JustShoot

-This is a marketplace shooting locations.
+This is a marketplace webapp for shooting locations.
+Location Providers can enroll, add their shooting locations, manage the availability of locations for shoot, etc. Location Scouters can search the desired location, book the location, find nearby facilities of a location etc.

 ## Components